 Inside the bar felt super laid back and very 70’s retro, with tan couches and fringed lampshades hanging from the ceiling.
 A DJ was playing music from his laptop in the corner, but depending on the day of the week, they also have live music.

-I always forgot that it’s still legal to smoke indoors in a lot of European cities, and at one point in the night everyone around us felt it was time to roll their cigs.
+I always forget that it’s still legal to smoke indoors in a lot of European cities, and at one point in the night everyone around us felt it was time to roll their cigs.
 The room quickly became a cloud of smoke and we decided to call it a night.

 KNOW BEFORE YOU GO